 Most people have several syndromes at the same time, so the answers aren’t quite so obvious.
 Still, if you suffer from anxiety, let’s see how you get on with it!

 Start with where it says ‘Anxious‘ then go through the flowchart to see where you end up.

-(By 'palpitations' we don't mean what your doctor means.
-We mean, when at rest are you aware of your heart beating so that you can feel it, whether or not it's fast or slow?)
+(By ‘palpitations’ we don’t mean what your doctor means.
+We mean, when at rest are you aware of your heart beating so that you can feel it, whether or not it’s fast, slow or stops and starts?)